 It's a death by a thousand cuts.
-None of these issues are damning on their own, but given the other tweaks made to the game before its release, it means that Dragon Quest for the Switch now occupies the RPG middle ground.
+None of these issues are damning on their own, but given the other tweaks made to the game before its release, it means that Dragon Quest for the Switch now occupies a strange remake middle ground.
 The visual changes and quick-save function mean that it's not intended to be a faithful recreation of a classic RPG, so the question then becomes, "Why did the developers not go one step further to make the game friendlier and less frustrating?".

 The bottom line is that even with these issues, Dragon Quest is still worth the $5 you'll spend on it.
 It's legendary for a good reason, and playing through it is cozily nostalgic, even if you didn't play the original back in 1986.
 It's just frustrating that the team behind the Switch version didn't lower the barrier of entry.

 [Note: A copy of Dragon Quest was provided by Square Enix for the purpose of this review.]